 4- Properly Scheduling Hair+Makeup

 To this day, this still irks me even though I know I should let it go.
 My makeup artist showed up 45 minutes late, and ultimately effed the entire day’s timeline.
 For those who don’t know, your timeline can make or break your day.
 Needless to say — I. WAS.
 FURIOUS.
 She also tried to double book me, which means she tried to tell us — on the morning of my wedding –that she had to leave at 2pm latest to go to another client.
 WHAT?
 If you pay someone for the day and she doesn’t get set up until 10am and has 6 ladies to do (at an hour per person)… yeah, no. That’s not going to work.
 And that is super unprofessional.
 She also tried to get gas money from my girls while I was having pictures taken when a travel fee was already included in her fee.
-I had this prearranged in an envelope with my girls so luckily they told her where to stick it.
+I had this prearranged in an envelope with my maid of honour so luckily, when she asked for the extra cash, they told her where to stick it.
 In hindsight, even though I sent her a map, separate written directions, and estimated drive time information, I should have told her to be there 30-45 min before her actual start time.

 5- Flip-Flopping on My Wedding Party Florals

 From the start I didn’t want elaborate flowers for my girls, I actually didn’t want any flowers.
 I didn’t even carry a bouquet.
 There’s no good reason, I just felt it was unnecessary.
 Then I started listening to other people’s opinions and began thinking maybe it would be awkward if they weren’t holding anything at all?
 So I decided on one large silk flower.
 Which was actually very pretty.
 And then I was all, “Oh, is that too plain?
 Should it have ribbons?
 It should have ribbons.
 That would look pretty flowing in the wind.”
 I was still deciding this the morning of my wedding AT THE VENUE.
 Ugh.